 Package your website's images, the static pixels that they are, into data-connected layers of interactivity.
-Present data in context.
-Tell better stories.
-Engage users longer.
+Present data in context, tell better stories and engage users longer.

 Draw a user's attention